Nijad2006/ANN-PROJECT/README.md

   - Model training and prediction
 - Improved ability to handle **noisy data and pattern recognition**
 - Learned how different ANN models are applied to different problem types

-> **Final Insight:** Neural networks can solve both simple and complex problems depending on architecture and training.

 ## 📎 Submission Note